bondarukoleh/html_css_playground/browser_javaScript/info/browser.md

 * The tagName property exists only for Element nodes. (undefined for text or comment) (always uppercase except XML mode)
 * The nodeName is defined for any Node:
     * for elements it means the same as tagName.
-    * for other node types (text, comment, etc.) it has a string with the node type.
+    * for other node types (text, comment, etc.) it has a string with the node type ("DIV", "#text", #comment").

 `innerHTML` the contents \
 The innerHTML property allows to get the HTML inside the element as a string.
+It is only valid for element nodes.
 We can also modify it.
 So it’s one of the most powerful ways to change the page. \
 > Beware: “innerHTML+=” does a full overwrite